rlong/jsonbroker/Scratch.md

         methods and the errors associated with those methods

-    -   some level of authentication of clients in a networked deployment is built-in via message digest authentication [ref:
+    -   some level of authentication of clients in a networked deployment is built-in via message digest authentication (ref:
-        RFC-2617]
+        RFC-2617)

     -   division of responsibilities into at least 2 layers.
-Core business rules [ref: pragmatic programmer] implemented in services. policy business rules are implemented in clients.
-In addition, aligns somewhat with MVC [ref: ???], 'Model' can be implemented as a service.
+Core business rules \[pragmatic programmer\] implemented in services. policy business rules are implemented in clients.
+In addition, aligns somewhat with MVC, 'Model' can be implemented as a service.
 'View', and 'Controller' implemented as a client.
 Simplifies integration and system testing of a service.